4th of July in Coastal New England7 days / Special Event Tours

 Explore iconic lighthouses, pristine beaches and gingerbread houses

-Spend today exploring the beach town of Hyannis on your own—and perhaps find out just how close you can come to the Kennedy compound—or opt for an excursion to Martha’s Vineyard, a quaint island escape south of the Cape.
-Take in the Colonial charms of Edgartown and Gay Head as you tour the island and explore its many shops, cafes, beaches and bluffs.
-And be sure to drop into the Black Dog Cafe for a souvenir mug and a great cup of coffee.
+Spend today exploring the beach town of Hyannis on your own, or you may choose to join our optional excursion to Martha’s Vineyard, a quaint island escape south of the Cape.
+On the Vineyard, take in the Colonial charm of Edgartown and Gay Head as you tour the iconic island and explore its many shops, cafes, beaches and bluffs.
 Head back to Hyannis for your last night on Cape Cod.

 Hop aboard a ferry for a day of exploration and discovery on the beautiful island of Martha’s Vineyard, known for its many-hued “gingerbread” Victorian homes, its sea-captain houses in Edgartown and its laid-back resort culture.
 After touring the island and enjoying a seafood lunch in Oak Bluffs, you’ll have free time to peruse the island’s charming shops and galleries.
 Don’t forget to stop by the famous Black Dog Cafe!
 Please note: This optional excursion is seasonal and runs from May through mid-October.

 Passport & Visa Requirements

 Valid government-issued identification is required for air travel within the United States.
 If you are not a U.S. citizen, please be sure to have your required identification with you as well.